emartinez-dev/nand2tetris/README.md

 They were all implemented on top of the primitive Nand gate and the composite gates that were gradually build on top of it.

+### Project 2: Boolean Arithmetic

+The centerpiece of the computer's architecture is the CPU, or Central Processing Unit, and the computational centerpiece of the CPU is the ALU, or Arithmetic-Logic Unit.

+In this project, we gradually build a set of chips that carry out arithmetic addition, culminating in the construction of an ALU: the ALU chip of the Hack computer.
+All the chips built in this project are standard, except for the ALU, which varies from one computer architecture to another.